 Spring Quarter: Monday, June 5, 2 - 3 pm, 1213 Education Building

-Brooks Bowden, an Assistant Professor of Methods and Policy in the School of Education at North Carolina State University, will give the lecture "Simplifying Cost Research Design for Educational Field Trials."
+Brooks Bowden, an Assistant Professor of Methods and Policy in the School of Education at North Carolina State University, gave the lecture "Simplifying Cost Research Design for Educational Field Trials."
+For more details about this lecture see the press release about it.